jejacks0n/navigasmic/README.md

 When you invoke the `semantic_navigation` method you can provide which builder you want to use, and the named configuration for that builder.
 By defining these builder specific configurations you'll be able to render navigation differently in different parts of your site using the same builder.
 This allows for the greatest flexibility.

+### Bootstrap Support

+[Twitter Bootstrap](http://twitter.github.com/bootstrap/components.html#navs) is pretty awesome, so it's worth supporting.
+There's a configuration that's provided in the initializer that allows for nice bootstrap support.
+It handles nav-pills, nav-tabs, and the [navbar](http://twitter.github.com/bootstrap/components.html#navbar) structure.

 ### Options